Breast Augmentation Sydney- Implants & Mammoplasty at Form & Face

 2. Inframammary Incision

-3. Transaxillary Incision for Breast Implant
+3. Transaxillary Incision for Breast Implant.

 Once the incision has been made, Dr Norris is ready to place the implant.
 As with the type of implant used, placement is determined by factors unique to each patient.
 Based on those factors, Dr Norris inserts breast implants in one of two spots: